 The interruption of learning compounded the already dire educational gaps across the schools in the county.
-Before COVID struck, 35% of public school students were failing to meet basic English and math targets at the key third and eighth grade benchmarks.40 It's safe to say that things got worse for these students during COVID.
+Before COVID struck, 33% of public school students were failing to meet basic English and math targets at the key third and eighth grade benchmarks.38

+It's safe to say that things got worse for these students during COVID.

 There is a dearth of reliable data to prove that children lost ground.
 Pennsylvania required public schools to participate in the state assessments in 2021.
 However, tens of thousands of students were exempted from the tests because their schools were still closed for in-person instruction.
-"As an educator, I felt prepared to support my children at home, both academically and emotionally, which provided an enormous amount of consistency over the past few years.
-I know for my friends and neighbors without a background in education, this time has been much more challenging as far as meeting the needs of their children." - Amanda Shields, Parent
+As a result, the Pennsylvania Department of Education cautioned policymakers, school leaders, and parents to not rely on the results as a valid measure of school or student performance.